wangyangtot/EmotionalArcMovie/README.md

 ```

 and then run imsdb_scraping.ipynb and scraping_springField_movieScripts.ipynb.
-Above code will creates a directory data/imsdb_scraping,and springField_scraping where they stores the movie scripts, along with some meta-information.
+Above code will creates a directory 'data/imsdb_scraping' and 'data/springField_scraping' where they stores the movie scripts, along with some meta-information.

-The movie meta-information like youtubeId,genome vectors,movieID,could be downloaded the latest version of dataset from the [movieLens](https://grouplens.org/datasets/movielens/).
+The movie meta-information like youtubeId,genome vectors,movieID,could be downloaded from the [movieLens](https://grouplens.org/datasets/movielens/).

 ## Process the data cleaning
 Like the way to run imsdb_scraping.ipynb scipts,consecutively run